-3. Click on the Find courses tab and choose Search courses, you can enter a key word and use the filters to help you, then choose from the results.
+2. Click on the Find courses tab, enter a key word and use the filters to help you look for courses with CET points or particular competencies, then choose from the results.

-4. Click on the View courses button in the Featured learning section of our homepage to see the latest courses.
+3. Click on the View courses button in the Featured learning section of our homepage to see the latest interactive courses.

 Email or ring the Learning Pool helpdesk: firstname.lastname@example.org 0845 0744 114.